cloudflare/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 | Subject      | "Single line text"  |
 | Message      | "Long text"         |

 The completed fields should look like the below screenshot in the Airtable UI.
-Note that the field names are case-sensitive: if you change them to anything else, you will need to exactly match your new field names in the API request we make to Airtable later in the tutorial.
+Note that the field names are case-sensitive: if you change them to anything else, you will need to exactly match your new field names in the API request you make to Airtable later in the tutorial.

 ![An example of the configured Airtable column headers in a table](./columns.png)

 Finally, give your base's table a name.
-Right-click the table name at the top left of the screen (it will likely have a name like "Table 1"), and give it a more descriptive name, like "Form Submissions".
+Right-click the table name at the top left of the screen (it will likely have a name like Table 1), and give it a more descriptive name, like Form Submissions.

 ![Renaming the Airtable table inside of the user interface](./form-submissions.png)

-With your new Airtable base set up, you can grab the values from Airtable's UI that you need to make API requests.
+With your new Airtable base set up, you can copy the values from Airtable's UI that you need to make API requests.

 Refer to [Airtable's API page](https://airtable.com/api), and select your new base.
 In the API documentation page, find your **Airtable base ID** (the highlighted text in the below screenshot).
 You can also check the **Show API key** checkbox in the top right of the window, to easily access your Airtable API key from the same page.